 The CWW communities are the Cities of Belleville, Dearborn, Dearborn Heights, Garden City, Inkster, Livonia, Northville, Plymouth, Romulus, Wayne and Westland, and the Townships of Canton, Huron, Northville, Plymouth, Redford, Sumpter and Van Buren.

 The CWW area is 340 square miles, bordered by Washtenaw County to the west, Oakland County to the north, the City of Detroit to the east, and Monroe County to the south.

-Despite the diversity of size, economic development and population density, these communities have been working together – working regionally – to enhance this area of Wayne County for over 38 years.
+Despite the diversity of size, economic development and population density, these communities have been working together –regionally – to enhance this area of Wayne County for nearly 40 years.

-“All of our 700,000 residents and 340 square miles are impacted by the decisions and laws that are made at the federal, state and county levels”, said Mayor Burcroff.
+“All of our 700,000 residents and 340 square miles are impacted by the decisions and laws that are made at the federal, state and county levels”, said Supervisor Nix.
 “It is vital that we continue to collaborate in order to create the best solutions possible to the challenges we face.”

-The 18 members of CWW selected the new leadership at its board meeting on January 12 in Plymouth Township.
+The 18 members of CWW selected the new leadership at its board meeting on January 11 in Northville Township.

 CONTACT: Jordyn Sellek, Executive Director, CWW, 734-968-6604